 It seems like there is a tendency in cats behavior to be more sociable and integrated to their owner’s life.
 This could be a natural adaptation of cats due to their indoor life that is completely different to their ancestors’s wild life.

-The mentioned breeds love to be close to their humans, they want to be pet, loved and constant attention.
-And of course, they like to follow their owners everywhere to feel the presence and companion of them.
+The mentioned breeds love to be close to their humans, they want to be petted and cuddle.
+And of course, they like to follow their owners everywhere to feel their presence and companion.

 With breeding techniques and the natural adaptation of domestic felines, they are adopting more each time a behavior that is natural in dogs.

 6. Cats follow their owners when they do their daily routine because they also have their own routine.

 Cats, like most animals, are creatures of routines.
 In the wild, cats do a daily routine of activities, such as marking the territory, walking, jumping and chasing when hunting.
 Our indoor cats don’t do all of these activities because we provide all what they need, so they look for alternative activities and they adopt them also as part of their own routine.
 One of those daily activities is following us around the house from one room to the other as if they are patrolling their territory.